gjrichter/data.js/README.md

 ## data.js

-A little javascript lib to load and handle data table
+A little javascript lib to load and handle data tables

 Read open formats like csv and json from an url and calls a user defined function on success with a table object.
 The table object has several methods to explore and manipulate the data.